Rochester Estate Tax Attorneys

 At Friedman & Ranzenhofer, our Rochester Estate Tax Attorneys provide WNY clients with a complete range of estate and gift planning services, from providing advice on appropriate estate planning structures to preparing the necessary estate and gift tax returns, and advocating on your behalf in the event of a tax controversy.

 At Friedman & Ranzenhofer, our Rochester Estate Tax Attorneys pride themselves on providing knowledgeable, compassionate, and strong legal advice.
-Contact our skilled Rochester Estate Tax Attorneys at Friedman & Ranzenhofer to schedule a free consultation to learn how we can help you prepare and finalize your estate and gift tax returns.
+Contact our skilled Rochester Estate Tax Attorneys at Friedman & Ranzenhofer to schedule a legal consultation to learn how we can help you prepare and finalize your estate and gift tax returns.